 This module is the culmination of evidence based practice and research understanding developed on the course.
 Students will develop their skills and knowledge to allow them to become independent critical thinkers with an understanding of how to develop, design and undertake a modified systematic review research project.
 This will give them an insight into the potential of their future role in influencing and leading change in their chosen field of practice.
 It also provides them with an introduction to the skills required to undertake further study at postgraduate level.
 Tutorials are used to develop interrogatory skills in the systematic review process.
 Assessment is by coursework.

 This module aims to provide students with an understanding of the concepts of leadership and management in nursing practice.
 It is designed to encourage them to apply their knowledge and experience to the context of care in which they will function as registered nurses and to examine how they can lead a team to provide person centred care.
 It explores the challenges involved with professional practice and assists with the process of transition from pre registration student to registered practitioner.
 Assessment is by examination.

 This problem based learning module explores the application of professional values to practice.
 Preparing nursing students to work effectively within the MDT in an assertive and confident manner this module helps advance knowledge and skills in dealing effectively with conflict and leadership in chaotic and rapidly changing situations.
 It is also about skills in empowering service users to participate in care through effective teaching.
 Assessment is by coursework.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

 The A Level requirement for this course is BBC.

-Applicants may satisfy the requirement for the A-level C grade (or equivalent) by substituting a combination of alternative qualifications to the same standard as defined by UCAS.
+You may satisfy the requirement for the A-level C grade by substituting a combination of alternative qualifications recognised by the University.